 Your RV probably came with a rock as a mattress.
 You’ll want to immediately buy a new mattress.

-Here’s the catch: RV mattress sizes are NOT the same as household mattress.
+Here’s the catch: RV mattress sizes are NOT the same size as household mattresses.
 Typically, they are slightly more narrow, and because of RV design, you may not be able to fit a household mattress in the space where your RV mattress fits.

 Those are all of our must have’s!
 I know it’s a lot, but we literally use all of these items on the daily.
 They are completely worth the investment.

-What is something you bought as soon as your bought your new RV?
+What is something you bought as soon as you bought your new RV?